| Empathic energy powers the world, and the

 tuned sense of paranoia and an ability to attract unwanted attention, into

+Charlottes life and the recipes for misunderstanding and misdirection are complete.
 Engines of Empathy is a fun brisk read by an author whom I

 had previously only encountered before in short story and novelette length works.
 I can

 happily say he has easily made the transition to novel without loss of quality.
+I found this book to be a wonderful tonic to the seemingly endless parade

 of fat fantasies that adorn the shelves of most bookshops.
 No endless parade of